tongakuot/tongakuot/README.md

 I was awarded the HSC Mercy Award in 2020 for my work at LifePoint Health and my contribution to humanity through my work at the Jonglei Institute of Technology.
 I love learning new skills.
 Below are my technical skills:

-- Proficient in R & R Shiny
+- Proficient in R, R Shiny, and Python
-- Good in Python
 - Good in PowerBI & Cognos
 - RStudio, Jupiter Notebook, Microsoft (Word, Excel, PowerPoint), Spyder, Django, WordPress, HTML, CSS, PyCharm, Visual Studio Code
 - Working knowledge of SQL